ichiro-takahashi/snclass/README.md

-SN Type Classifier and Redshift Regression (CREST project)
+SN Type Classifier and Redshift Regression
 =========================================================

 A short description of the project.